berkley4/ungoogled-chromium-debian/.github/README.md

 This is my fork of the unified branch of [ungoogle-chromium-debian](https://github.com/ungoogled-software/ungoogled-chromium-debian).

-There are debs in the release section, but these probably only work for debian/devuan unstable (and possibly it's equivalents), since they are built in a debian unstable chroot.
+There are debs in the release section.
+From 96.0.4664.93 onwards these are built in a debian stable chroot, so should work on that, Ubuntu Focal and newer.

 The main features and changes are as follows :-